GluuFederation/docs-ce-prod/docs/source/authn-guide/supergluu.md

 ## Super Gluu Login Pages

-The Gluu Server includes two default login pages for Super Gluu:
+The Gluu Server includes two default public-facing pages for Super Gluu:

 1. An **enrollment** page that is displayed the first time a user is prompted for Super Gluu authentication
 ![super-gluu-enrollment](../img/user-authn/super-gluu-enrollment.png)